 Ruxolitinib and Weight Gain

-In the February 2020 issue of Blood, a paper written by Dr. Scandura and Silver Center colleagues was published, reporting on the results of an important study on the cause of weight gain in MPN patients who are taking the drug ruxolitinib.
+In the March 2020 issue of Blood, a letter written by Dr. Scandura and Silver Center colleagues was published, reporting on the results of an important study on the cause of weight gain in MPN patients who are taking the drug ruxolitinib.